 - The need to be given the dignity of making their own decisions about any course of action.

-Survivors from marginalized or underrepresented communities (including queer/trans survivors, male survivors, survivors of color, and/or survivors with disabilities) have the same basic needs, but may experience additional barriers or concerns around accessing support, including:
+Survivors from marginalized or underrepresented communities have the same basic needs, but may experience additional barriers or concerns around accessing support, including:

 - Uncertainty of knowing the level of sensitivity of resources